Fyllingsdalen: History

-In 1955, Bergen municipality, lacking land to build on, annexed the valley, which at the time had a population of approximately 1,600.
-Prior to that time, Fyllingsdalen had belonged to the municipality of Fana, which was later merged into Bergen as well.
+In 1955, Bergen Municipality, lacking land to build and expand on, annexed the valley, which at the time had a population of approximately 1,600.
+Prior to that time, Fyllingsdalen had belonged to the old Fana Municipality, which was later merged into Bergen as well.

 The Puddefjord Bridge (opened in 1956) and the Løvstakken Tunnel (opened in 1968) contributed greatly to the growth of the borough by providing a highway from the valley directly into the centre of the city of Bergen.

 Fyllingsdalen was constructed as a modern commuter town, but saw some commercial activity develop in the late 20th century.
 The main service centre for the borough is the shopping centre Oasen, opened in 1971.